Protection Plus Audit Assistance

 responsibility payment amount due.
 The shared responsibility payment amount due is reported on Form 1040, line 61 in the Other Taxes section, and on

-the corresponding lines on Form 1040A, and 1040EZ.
 Most taxpayers have qualifying health care coverage for all 12 months in the year, and will check

 the “Full-year coverage” box on their return.